 Welcome!
 I started WendyCity in 2014 in order to give top-quality, small group, personal tours of Chicago.
 Those efforts have since developed into much more (podcast, Milwaukee tours).

 1) I’ve always liked cities.
-Wauwatosa, a close suburb of Milwaukee, is my lovely hometown and on one of the few days I *gasp* dared to skip out of high school, I took the bus to downtown Milwaukee.
-For fun.
+Wauwatosa, a close suburb of Milwaukee, Wisconsin is my lovely hometown and on one of the few days I dared to skip out of high school, I took the bus to downtown Milwaukee.
+For the city buzz.
 And then there was always the ultimate thrill of going 90 miles south to Chicago!
 I couldn’t wait for the first glimpse of that skyline.
 I still feel that way.

 3) Architecture finally, seriously, got my attention in the 1990s.
 I woke up to the fact that I really, really liked looking at and learning about great buildings.
 And I simply liked being near them.

 4) Two developments at my parish church, St. Sebastian’s in Milwaukee, gave me two great opportunities.
 The person who gave a ‘behind the scenes’ tour of the church left and the person who handled the church archives could no longer handle them.
 I volunteered to do both.
 I began to give a historical-architecture tour of the richly designed 1920s church for adults and the school kids – while also explaining some of the mysteries involved.
 I dug into the archives and created a history slide show-talk that I presented often to many different groups.

 5) Having gotten a taste of being a tour guide, I wanted more.
 I completed training to be a Historic Milwaukee tour guide and eventually led three different downtown walking tours.
 I had moved downtown, too, and was now a member of the Cathedral of St. John, which, happily, provided many regular tours of its sanctuary.
 I was soon one of their busiest tour guides, especially once the cathedral opened after a major (and a little controversial) remodeling.